Expand/Collapse All

 • What is the purpose of the KPMG report?

-As part of the settlement agreement, the Guild engaged the international accounting firm KPMG to review the finances of the Guild’s foreign levy program from its inception in 1992 until the end of the 2010-11 fiscal year.
+As part of the settlement agreement, the Guild engaged the international accounting firm KPMG to review the finances of the Guild’s Foreign Levies Program from its inception in 1992 until the end of the 2010-11 fiscal year.
 KPMG was asked to verify, on an annual basis, the following items: (1) the amount collected by the program, including interest earned on those funds; (2) the amount distributed by the program to writers or their heirs; and (3) the amount of foreign levy funds held by WGAW at the end of each year.
-You may review the KPMG report clicking here.
+You may review the KPMG report by clicking here.

 • What are the annual reports?